js-zero/docs/docs/index.md

 Much of programming in web development today is **"data in, data out"**.
 That is, given some data sources, we write programs to combine / aggregate / transform that data, then output the result.

 JavaScript Zero fills this niche; it tries to make writing such programs bug-free, using a **compatible subset** of the ubiquitous language of the web.

+## Vision & Goals

-This is made possible with three main goals:
+JS Zero has three main goals:

-- Specify a more strict, ES6-compatible, proper subset of JavaScript + CommonJS
+- Specify a stricter, ES6-compatible, proper subset of JavaScript
 - Design and build a type system that can type check this subset soundly
 - As a developer tool, remain easy and seamless to use and understand.

-With these properties, JS Zero will help you significantly towards writing bug-free programs.
+With these goals complete, JS Zero will help you significantly towards writing bug-free programs.

 ## Motivating Example